-Standard instruments have either 1 or 2 GBytes of DDR DRAM, in either one or two 184-pin DIMM memory modules, while instruments with Option PC2 will have 4 GBytes of DDR SDRAM in two 200-pin SODIMM memory modules.
+Earlier instruments had either 1 or 2 GBytes of DDR DRAM, in either one or two 184-pin DIMM memory modules, while current instruments will have 4 GBytes of DDR SDRAM in two 200-pin SODIMM memory modules.

 While the memory controller chips do support a wide range of DDR memory types, only memory fully qualified by Keysight Technologies is supported.
 Full qualification includes mechanical vibration and shock, thermal and power dissipation and the basic electrical characteristics.